auranic/Elastic-principal-graphs/README.md

 3) Gorban A, Sumner N, Zinovyev A. Beyond The Concept of Manifolds: Principal Trees, Metro Maps, and Elastic Cubic Complexes.
 2008.
 Lecture Notes in Computational Science and Engeneering 58: 223-240.

+4) Gorban AN, Sumner NR, Zinovyev AY.
+Topological grammars for data approximation.
+Applied Mathematics Letters 20 (4), 382-386.

-4) Gorban A., Zinovyev A. Elastic Principal Graphs and Manifolds and their Practical Applications.
+5) Gorban A., Zinovyev A. Elastic Principal Graphs and Manifolds and their Practical Applications.
 2005.
 Computing 75,359 -379